 Desolate vistas, noxious gas, people sinking into the ground – no this isn’t a description of a scene from a horror film.
 It’s every day life in Centralia, Pennsylvania, a creepy abandoned town that’s been on fire since 1962.

 There aren’t escaped mental patients roaming the streets of this abandoned coal mining town, but that doesn’t make it any less of a creepy tourist destination.
-If you can make it past the barricades set up to keep you driving down a collapsing road (and the random spurts of smoke that can kill you if you inhale too many fumes) then you’ll find an empty town that was once home to thousands of people who fell victim to the hubris that only comes with building a town on top of a coal mine.
+Past the barricades set up to keep people from driving down a collapsing road (and the random spurts of lethal smoke that can seriously harm if inhaled), there is an empty town that was once home to thousands of people whose only sin was living in a town built on top of a coal mine.

-If Centralia, Pennsylvania looks familiar, that's because it was the basis for the design of Silent Hill, a psychological horror game based around the mysterious happenings in a desolate town.
-Thanks to the fire that’s still raging below the town, Centralia has become the very essence of a ghost town.
-Honestly, it’s a complete blight on Pennsylvania, and the country.
-But it is kind of a cool blight.
-How great is it that you can go to a ghost town that’s crumbling apart and growing creepier by the day?
-Like, for realsies!
-When planning your trip to Centralia, you should keep these horrifying facts about the ghost town that inspired Silent Hill in mind.
+If Centralia, Pennsylvania, seems familiar, that's because it was the basis for the design of Silent Hill, a psychological horror game based around the mysterious happenings in a desolate town.
+Thanks to a fire still raging below the town, Centralia has become the very essence of a ghost town - empty, creepy, and dangerous to those still living.